Isotropisation of Quadratic Gravity: Scalar and Tensor Components: Introduction

 \section{Introduction}

-A semi-classical theory considers the back reaction of quantum fields in a classical geometric background.
-This approach started a long time ago with de Witt \cite{DeWitt}, and since then, their consequences and applications are still under investigation (see, e.g., Ref. \cite{Hu}).
+A semi-classical theory considers the back-reaction of quantum fields in a classical geometric background.
+This approach was proposed a long time ago by de Witt \cite{DeWitt}, and is still a topic of research (see, e.g., Ref. \cite{Hu}).

-Differently from the usual Einstein-Hilbert action, the predicted gravitational action allows differential equations with fourth order derivatives, which is called the full theory \cite{DeWitt}, see also \cite{liv}.
+Differently from the usual Einstein-Hilbert action, in a semi classical theory, the gravitational action results into a set of non linear partial differential equations of forth order, \cite{DeWitt}, see also \cite{liv}.

+It is well known that the linearized limit of these quadratic curvature actions involve a massless spin-2 field, a massive spin-2 ghost and a massive spin-0 field \cite{Chiba}.
+As pointed out by Chiba, this result can be obtained in three different ways, through the propagator \cite{Nunez}, direct analysis of the linearized fields \cite{Stelle1978} and through the no go theorem excluding consistent self couplings between spin-2 fields \cite{Deser}.

+In the quantized version of the theory, the presence of the ghost is unacceptable because it would either render the vacuum unstable, or destroy the unitarity of the theory \cite{Stelle}.